Diane Kingston: Work in the health sector

 From 2007-2011, Kingston was a member of the World Health Organization's Advisory Board for Community-based Rehabilitation (CBR), she was the lead author of that organisation's CBR guidelines component on education.
-From 2006-2007, she served on the British Medical Association's Patient Liaison Group and Equal Opportunities Committee, and had advisory input into two publications: Disability in the Medical Profession (2007) and Disability Equality within Healthcare: the role of healthcare professionals (2007).
+From 2006 to 2007, she served on the British Medical Association's Patient Liaison Group and Equal Opportunities Committee, and had advisory input into two publications: Disability in the Medical Profession (2007) and Disability Equality within Healthcare: the role of healthcare professionals (2007).

 Kingston has a particular interest in ADHD.
 From 2006-2008 she was a member of the National Institute for Health and Care Excellence's Guideline Development Group on Attention Deficit Hyperactivity Disorder.